-BARRIER 2: EDD COST
+Barrier 2: EDD cost

-EDD costs increased 500% from 2007 to 2016.15 Despite the increased number of different EDDs available on the market, including generic versions, cost is still high.16 A survey of Ohio SNs found cost as the greatest barrier to SE.13 Of schools with SE, the majority was acquired through the manufacturer (76.2%), paid for by the school district (14.7%), donated (4.9%), and other (2.1%) or unknown (6.3%).13 Studies have attempted to calculate cost of SE.
-A study of Michigan public schools reported a wide range in results based upon low and high cost estimates for unsubsidized SE ranging from \$565,460 to \$4,846,800 per year.17 This study did not include training and staffing costs given significant variability among school size and number of staff needing training on recognition of anaphylaxis signs and symptoms and its treatment.17 Costs associated with staff time and materials for preparation and training should be considered.
+EDD costs increased 500% from 2007 to 2016.15 Despite the increased number of different EDDs available on the market, including generic versions, cost is still high.16 A survey of Ohio SNs found cost as the greatest barrier to SE.
+13 Of schools with SE, most was acquired through the manufacturer (76.2%), paid for by the school district (14.7%), donated (4.9%), and other (2.1%) or unknown (6.3%).
+Studies have attempted to calculate the cost of SE.
+A study of Michigan public schools reported a wide range in results based on low and high cost estimates for unsubsidized SE ranging from \$565,460 to \$4,846,800 per year.
+17 This study did not include training and staffing costs given significant variability among school size and number of staff needing training on recognition of anaphylaxis signs and symptoms and its treatment.17 Costs associated with staff time and materials for preparation and training should be considered.
 Such costs will vary depending on the number of staff trained and cost of training materials.
-See resource table E1 in the online journal repository for website links to EDD options.
+See resource in Table E1 in this article's Online Repository at www.jaci-inpractice.org for website links to EDD options.